 “The department failed to comply with NEPA (National Environmental Policy Act) and the APA (Administrative Procedures Act) when it disregarded prior factual findings related to climate change and reversed course,” Morris writes.

-In addition, the court requires the State Department to consider potential adverse effects on endangered species from oil spills associated with Keystone “in light of the updated data on oil spills and leaks.”
+In addition, the court requires the State Department to consider potential adverse effects on endangered species from oil spills associated with Keystone “in light of the updated data on oil spills and pipe leaks.”

 The court ordered TransCanada to not conduct work on the pipeline in South Dakota, Montana and Nebraska